vkhazin/multicloud-courseware/infrastructure-as-code/lab-terraform.md

     ```
 26. Open [GCP Console](https://console.cloud.google.com) and explore the resources created

-27. When satisfied we can remove the deployment: `./bin/terraform destroy --auto-approve`
+27. When satisfied we can remove the deployment: `terraform destroy --auto-approve`

 28. Expected outcome:
     ```text